 Here’s a hint: there are three.

-Additionally, verbs are directly related to Subject-verb agreement questions and Verb tense questions, so see these chapters as well.
+Verbs are also directly related to Subject-verb agreement questions and Verb tense questions, so see those chapters as well.

-In order to correctly identify clauses, you’ll need to correctly identify the subject of a sentence.
+To correctly identify clauses, you need to correctly identify the subject of a sentence.

-A preposition is a word that expresses some kind of location or other relationship between two things.
-They are usually short words (but not always).
-The words below are a few examples of prepositions:
+A preposition is a word that expresses location or another relationship between two things.
+Prepositions are often short words (though not always).
+Here are a few examples:

-Each preposition begins what’s called a prepositional phrase.
+Each preposition begins a prepositional phrase.
 A prepositional phrase starts with a preposition and ends at the next noun, called the object of the preposition.

 Now, look at the following sentence.
-Let’s see if you can identify the prepositional phrases in the sentence below.
+See if you can identify the prepositional phrases.

 One of the moms at the ballet recital fell asleep and snored loudly.